wwbp/empathic_reactions/README.md

 Our dataset is available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Re-Running the Experiments
 We ran our code under Ubuntu 16.04.4.
 Our `conda` environment is specified in `environment.yaml`.
 To re-run our experiments, you have to add the root directory of the repository to your python path and setup an environment variable `VECTORS`.
 Details can be found in the script `activate_project_environment` and `constants.py`.
 Before running the script, make sure that you have a properely named `conda` environment set-up on your machine (default name is `emnlp18empathy`).
+If you do not have a gpu then you will want to change the environment yaml file [here](https://github.com/wwbp/empathic_reactions/blob/master/environment.yaml#L82).

 Please note that re-running our code will produce varying results due to racing conditions caused by multi-threading.